What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 “Care” can be defined in housing benefit regulations according to its statutory definitions and will not and cannot be funded by housing benefit, so we can set “care” aside.
 “Support” and “supervision” are different matters.

 The “’care, support or supervision’ is not eligible to be funded through enhanced housing benefit” position is based on regulation 10 of the 1987 Housing Benefit regulations and Schedule 1 of the 2006 Housing Benefit Regulations.
-The problem is that the meaning of “support” and “supervision” have evolved over time through case law.
+The problem is that the meaning of “support” and “supervision” has evolved over time through case law.
 The Housing Benefit Regulations haven’t done so in the same sense.

-Added to this, the DWP Guidance on Housing Benefit Claims for Supported Housing states that “care, support and supervision are not defined in the regulations so take their ordinary meanings.”
+Added to this, the DWP Guidance on Housing Benefit Claims for Supported Housing states that “care, support and supervision are not defined in the regulations, so take their ordinary meanings.”
 We’re not disputing the definition of “care”, which has a statutory definition and isn’t fundable from housing benefit anyway.
 But what “ordinary meanings” do “support and supervision” have, except those meanings given by case law?

 Non-HB eligible “support” services in this context might include: